 The Path to Automated Access Governance Starts Here

 Bringing access governance to your company is an excellent way to reduce cybersecurity risk.
 To make the process easier, we recommend using software solutions so you have a reliable process in place.
-Start by using Password Station so employee password resets are centrally managed and convenient.
+Start by using Password Management so employee password resets are centrally managed and convenient.
 Next, govern access privileges using Compliance Auditor.
 In combination, these solutions go a long way toward minimizing your security attack surface.